 - 5.1 Indian Space Programme began with the launching of first Indian rocket from Thumba Equatorial Rocket Launching Station near Thiruvananthapuram, in 1963.
 Mastering the rocket technology through SLV, ASLV, PSLV and GSLV has been a continuous saga.
 Concurrently, efforts were on to develop, build, launch and operate our own satellites.
 Major achievements of ISRO are briefly explained as follows: - 5.2 Satellite Instructional Television Experiment (SITE), hailed as one of the world's largest experiments of its kind, was conducted during 1975-76 using USA's Application Technology Satellite (ATS-6).
-It demonstrated the potential of satellite technology as an effective mass communication media for India. - 5.3 Satellite Telecommunication Experiments (STEP), conducted during 1977-79 using the Franco-Geman satellite, symphonie, provided experience in the operation of geo-stationary satellite system for domestic telecommunication and in designing and building ground infrastructure. - 5.4 ARYA BHATA, the first Indian built satellite, was launched on April, 19, 1975, on-board the USSR Intercosmos rocket into a near earth orbit for conducting scientific experiments in space and gain experience in design, fabrication and operation of a complete satellite system.
-It carried, three payloads, one each for X-ray astronomy, solar physics and aeronomy. - 5.5 Bhaskara-I and Bhaskara-II, earth observation, satellites, were built and launched on June 7, 1979 and November 20, 1981, respectively, both by the Intercosmos rockets of USSR.
+It demonstrated the potential of satellite technology as an effective mass communication media for India. - 5.3 Satellite Telecommunication Experiments (STEP), conducted during 1977-79 using the Franco-Geman satellite, symphonic, provided experience in the operation of geo-stationary satellite system infrastructure. - 5.4 ARYA BHATA, the first Indian built satellite, was launched on April, 19, 1975, on-board the USSR Intercosmos rocket into a near perience in design, fabrication and operation of a complete satellite physics and aeronomy. - 5.5 Bhaskara-I and Bhaskara-II, earth observation, satellites, were built and launched on June 7, 1979 and November 20, 1981, respectively, both by the Intercosmos rockets of USSR.
 Each satellite carried two TV cameras, one in visible and the other in near-infrared band, and a 3-frequency passive microwave radiometer, heralding an era of remote sensing satellites.